 Located west of Sault Ste.
 Marie, Prince Township is a pretty community with rolling farmland and lots of outdoor activities: snowmobiling, fishing, hiking, paddling and a great area for cycling.
 The Saulteaux Voyageur Trail Club organizes hikes throughout the year on the township's section of the Voyageur Trail.
 Gros Cap offers a boat launch.
 In the summer, learn the area's history with a trip to the museum or enjoy the annual Tractor Parade.

-Located along the shores of Lake George, the Township of Macdonald, Merdith & Aberden Additional is surrounded by rolling farmland, making it a favourite for those that love country driving tours.
+Located along the shores of Lake George, the Township of Macdonald, Meredith & Aberdeen Additional is surrounded by rolling farmland, making it a favourite for those that love country driving tours.
 The boardwalk on Lake George offers visitors picturesque views of Lake George.
 There are many accessible freshwater inland lakes perfect for fishing, swimming and boating.
 In the winter, there is great snowmobiling!
 In the fall, enjoy the Sylvan Circle Tour, a popular art and artisan tour that leads visitors along the country roads lined with our region's spectacular fall colours.

-Also nearby: Laird International Raceway.
+Also nearby is Laird International Raceway.

 St. Joseph Island

-As the largest settlement on St. Joseph Island, Richards Landing provides a wide range of businesses and services, as recreational activities, culture and heritage.
+As the largest settlement on St. Joseph Island, Richards Landing provides a wide range of businesses and services, such as recreational activities, culture and heritage.
 Incorporated in 1876, visitors will find a variety of shops, restaurants, historic sites and a municipal marina.
 There are many events and festivals that take place throughout the year in this community like the Maple Syrup Festival, concerts and art shows.

 The township of Johnson was established in 1889 and the area is home to many freshwater lakes, public beaches and boat ramps.
-Visitors will enjoying cycling the open country roads through the farmland.
+Visitors will enjoy cycling the open country roads through the farmland.
 In the summer, buy fresh local produce, ingredients, handmade artisan items and more at the Johnson Farmers' Market.
-Enjoy the walking trails, scenic lookouts and observe wildlife at the Kensington Conservancy.
+Enjoy the walking trails, and scenic lookouts and observe wildlife at the Kensington Conservancy.
 Annual events include the Family Pike Fishing Derby, the Big Buck Contest and more.

 Bruce Mines is a pretty waterfront community that was founded in 1846 as Canada's first copper mine.
 There are many country roads to tour in the summer and fall, plus many inland lakes that offer great fishing, and paddling opportunities.
-The area is known for its rich farmland where sand hill cranes can often be seen in the fields.
-There is a unique shopping district here for antiques and flea market fines.
-The town also has accommodations, restaurants and hosts a variety of events like the Cruisin' Car Show and the Fall Fair to name a few.
+The area is known for its rich farmland where sandhill cranes can often be seen in the fields.
+There is a unique shopping district here for antiques and flea market finds.
+The town also has accommodations, and restaurants and hosts a variety of events like the Cruisin' Car Show and the Fall Fair to name a few.
 Tour the Simpson Mine Shaft or visit the Bruce Mines Museum which houses over 7,000 artifacts.

 Set on the beautiful river mouth on upper Lake Huron, Thessalon was once a lumber town.
 Today, it's an excellent base for adventure: canoeing, fishing, hunting, and hiking along a portion of the Voyageur Hiking Trail.
-In the winter, there are groomed cross country ski trails, plus great snowmobiling trails.
+In the winter, there are groomed cross-country ski trails, plus great snowmobiling trails.
 Art lovers will find many local artisans who love to share their works.
 The town itself has many restaurants, shopping and a municipal marina with excellent docking facilities.

 Located on the North Channel of Lake Huron at the mouth of the Blind River and the Mississauga River, the town of Blind River has become an outdoor recreational hot spot.
 Trail enthusiasts will love the 10 km of multi-season trails at the Boom Camp Interpretive Park.
 Explore the many opportunities for fishing, hunting, boating and water sports, or the full range of winter and summer festival events.
 Blind River also has an 18-hole golf course, shopping and dining.

 Surrounded by breathtaking pristine wilderness, Elliot Lake is home to many exciting adventures.
 It has one of the top ATV trail systems in Ontario, with over 300 km of trails within just 30 km of the city.
-It is home to a alpine ski hill, cross country ski trails, snowmobiling, a championship 18-hole golf course and is located at the heart of the Deer Trail Touring Route.
-There are many inland lakes for fishing, and some incredible paddling routes.
+It is home to an alpine ski hill, cross country ski trails, snowmobiling, a championship 18-hole golf course and is located at the heart of the Deer Trail Touring Route.
+There are many inland lakes for fishing and some incredible paddling routes.
 Mississagi Provincial Park is also nearby.
-This Park is known for it's amazing hiking trails: Helenbar Lookout Trail in particular offers breathtaking views of the landscape.
+This Park is known for its amazing hiking trails: Helenbar Lookout Trail in particular offers breathtaking views of the landscape.